gitti1/lc-fair-research/_episodes/01-introduction.md

 Group exercise
 Use an etherpad / whiteboard

-* Does your institutional data management policy refer to FAIR principles?
+* Does your institutional data management policy refer to the FAIR principles?

-* If you have a data management planning tool (eg DMP online) go through the mandatory fields and identify where there are FAIR teaching moments.
+* If you have a data management planning tool (e.g. DMPonline) go through the mandatory fields and identify where there are FAIR teaching moments.

 * Compile a list of research management tools that your institution provides access to and brainstorm examples where these tools embody the FAIR data principles.